BeeMargarida/COMP/Project/src/README.txt

 -- GLOBAL PROJECT FINAL GRADE --

-Due to the fact taht we didn't implement any optimizations, our maximum grade for this project is 18.
+Due to the fact that we didn't implement any optimizations, our maximum grade for this project is 18.
+Putting in perspective our work and code, we think we deserve, at least, 16.